Skip to content

 What is the difference between Mullvad, Proton VPN, and NordVPN from a compliance perspective?

-Mullvad (Sweden, 5/5) and Proton VPN (Switzerland, 5/5) are the two highest-rated options on EU Vetted in terms of compliance architecture: independently audited, published transparency reports, no-account-ID Mullvad cash payment accepted, Swiss or Swedish legal base.
-NordVPN is registered in Lithuania (EU) but on EU Vetted's editorial score reaches only 2/5 due to ownership structure and sub-processor concerns documented in its DPA.
-Compliance score reflects corporate structure, sub-processors, and audit evidence — not just country of registration.
+Mullvad (Sweden) and Proton VPN (Switzerland) are the two strongest options on EU Vetted in terms of compliance architecture: independently audited, published transparency reports, no-account-ID Mullvad cash payment accepted, Swiss or Swedish legal base (CLOUD Act exposure: Mullvad None, Proton VPN None).
+NordVPN is registered in Lithuania (EU) but has a complex ownership structure and sub-processor concerns documented in its DPA.
+Its EU registration does not resolve those gaps.
+Compliance assessment reflects corporate structure, sub-processors, and audit evidence, not just country of registration.